-Somebody Cares America is partnering with local churches in New Orleans to provide water, non-perishable food, blankets and other essentials to these families as they begin the road to recovery.
-On the ground partners are also helping with clean up and crisis counseling.
+Somebody Cares America is partnered with local churches in New Orleans to provide water, non-perishable food, blankets and other essentials to these families as they begin the road to recovery.
+On the ground partners are also helped with clean up and crisis counseling.

-CitiImpact is responding to the needs of those affected by the deadly tornadoes with a team on the ground and supplies being transported to the affected areas.
+CitiImpact is responded to the needs of those affected by the deadly tornadoes with a team on the ground and transported supplies to the affected areas.

-Gleaning For The World is partnering with Celebration Church in New Orleans to provide 48,000 bottles of drinking water and other critical humanitarian relief supplies to families impacted the tornadoes.
+Gleaning For The World partnered with Celebration Church in New Orleans to provide 48,000 bottles of drinking water and other critical humanitarian relief supplies to families impacted by the tornadoes.